StackItHQ/pes-ThanushLodha/README.md

 - **Bidirectional Synchronization**: Prevents feedback loops where changes from Google Sheets to SQL could trigger redundant updates from SQL back to Google Sheets.

 - **Scalability**: Designed to handle large datasets with numerous tables and rows while maintaining near real-time synchronization.

+- **Any type of spreadsheet can be used** : The SQL table is created in accordance to the spreadsheet and not with any specific required columns.

 ### Deployment Notes